jvm-graphics-labs/modern-jogl-examples/README.md

 Ps: in the last jogl builds GL3 has been moved, so in the meanwhile I upgrade all my projects, you have to change it by yourself  :grimacing:

-Pps: upgrading in progress.. be patient  :pray:
+Pps: I am also rewriting the samples using the jogl [newt](http://jogamp.org/jogl/doc/NEWT-Overview.html).. be patient  :pray: